windhaunting/Bipartite-Graph-Coclustering/README.md

 ## Installation

+- Hadoop
+- Spark

 ## BGC flow

-(1) Read from table to create bipartite graph
+- Read from a table of pairs

+- Create bipartite graph

+- Create the adjacency matrix

-(2) Bipartite graph Spectral colustering implemented in Spark
+- Bipartite graph Spectral colustering

+- Create Laplacian matrix

+- Do Singular value decomposition to get singular matrix

+- Run k-means algorithm on the singular matrix